-When most people think of Notting Hill, they often conjure up images of the famous romantic comedy film of the same name.
+There’s lots of things to do in Notting Hill when you visit London; the place that conjures up images of the famous romantic comedy film of the same name.
 The bustling street market, the quaint travel bookshop and of course, the apartment with the blue door where Hugh Grant’s lovable character lives.
-It’s all a part of Notting Hill’s charm which is what draws so many people to visit London in the first place.
-The good news is that all of those things exist in real life and can still be found in Notting Hill – if you know where to look.
+It’s all a part of the charm that draws so many people to visit London in the first place.
+The good news is that all of those things exist in real life and can still be considered among the traveller’s things to do in Notting Hill – if you know where to look.

 Notting Hill’s popularity may have gone global thanks to the classic film, but there are plenty of other claims to fame that you may not know about.
-Every year, Notting Hill plays host to Europe’s biggest street festival – Notting Hill Carnival.
+Among the things to do in Notting Hill is Europe’s biggest yearly street festival – Notting Hill Carnival.
 This street party attracts around 2 million visitors each year, celebrating London’s cultural diversity over 2 big days.

-With so many attractions coupled with amazing food and entertainment, it’s no wonder so many tourists flock here every year to get a taste of the quintisenntial London experience.
+With so many attractions coupled with amazing food and entertainment, it’s no wonder so many tourists flock here every year in search of things to do in Notting Hill, just to get that taste of the quintisenntial London experience.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP